laneboysrc/rc-headless-transmitter/doc/configurator.md

 One transmission burst (3 packets) take about 1.2 ms.

-One challenge in the *Headless TX* was that due the use of inexpensive nRF24+PA (power amplifier) module we were unable to output a really low RF power.
+One challenge in the *Headless TX* was that due the use of inexpensive nRF24+PA (power amplifier) module we were unable to output at a really low RF power.
 Even at the lowest power setting the bind packets could be received from quite far away.
 In order to avoid interference with other RC transmitters, the Headless TX only outputs bind packets for the first 10 seconds after power on.